Facebook CEO riding high - for now, after WhatsApp deal

 | SAN FRANCISCO/BARCELONA

-SAN FRANCISCO/BARCELONA Facebook Inc Chief Executive Officer Mark Zuckerberg took a victory lap at the world's largest mobile technology conference in Barcelona on Monday, after beating out Google Inc in a $19 billion acquisition of free messaging service WhatsApp.
-But he faces bigger hurdles on the horizon.
+SAN FRANCISCO/BARCELONA Facebook Inc Chief Executive Officer Mark Zuckerberg will take a victory lap at the world's largest mobile technology conference in Barcelona on Monday, after beating out Google Inc in a $19 billion acquisition of free messaging service WhatsApp.
+But he is facing a new arduous race on the horizon.

 Just 18 months after appearing at risk of getting crushed by the swelling mobile wave, the No. 1 social network is riding high.
 It gets a huge chunk of ad revenue on world-wide users of smartphones and tablets, from virtually nothing several years ago.